maier/vagrant-alpine/README.md

 for building the boxes are in this
 [GitHub repository](https://github.com/maier/packer-templates/).

+1. (Atlas)[https://atlas.hashicorp.com/maier/boxes/alpine-3.1.3-x86_64] Alpine 3.1.3 box v1.3.0 is for VirtualBox v5, use box v1.2.0 for VirtualBox v4.
+The v1.2.0 (built with VirtualBox v4) has intermittent kernel panic when used with VirtualBox v5 and CPUs are set to > 1.
+2. Alpine 3.2.3 box (built with VirtualBox v5) is available on (Atlas)[https://atlas.hashicorp.com/maier/boxes/alpine-3.2.3-x86_64] now.

 Using `VAGRANT_LOG=info`, Vagrant's `--debug` switch, and `vb.gui = true`
 were all very useful when originally developing this guest plugin.